Push to arm Ukraine putting strain on US weapons stockpile

 The U.S. military effort to move weaponry to Eastern Europe for Ukraine’s fight has been Herculean.
 From Dover Air Base in Delaware, U.S. airmen have carried out nearly 70 missions to deliver some 7 million pounds of Javelins, Stingers, 155mm howitzers, helmets and other essentials to Eastern Europe since February.
 Col. Matt Husemann, commander of the 436th Airlift Wing, described the mission as a “whole of government approach that’s delivering hope."

-“It is awesome,” said Husemann, whose unit recently provided The Associated Press a behind-the-scenes tour of the massive airlift operation.
+“It is awesome,” said Husemann, after providing AP with a recent tour of the airlift operation.

 The lightweight but lethal Javelin has helped the Ukrainians inflict major damage on Russia's larger and better-equipped military.
 As a result, the weapon has gained almost mythic regard, celebrated with a Javelin song and images of Mary Magdalene carrying a Javelin becoming a meme in Ukraine.